 - K13.11.1P The examiners shall not recommend that a candidate fail outright without holding a viva voce examination or other alternative examination. - K13.11.2P The Examining Panel will meet for a period of at least 30 minutes prior to the viva in order to plan the viva.
-The Chair is responsible for ensuring that the viva is conducted according to the Academic Regulations. - K13.11.3P
+The Chair is responsible for ensuring that the viva is conducted according to the Academic Regulations.

-A viva voce examination shall normally be held in English and on a campus of the University, or the campus of an affiliated institution where the candidate has been registered for the award through that institution.
+- K13.11.3P A viva voce examination shall normally be held in English and on a campus of the University or the campus of an affiliated institution where the candidate has been registered for the award through that institution.
 The Director of Corporate and Academic Services/Academic Registrar may grant permission for a viva to be held elsewhere in the UK or abroad ("off campus") where there is good reason.
 Any decision to hold a viva voce examination off campus is subject to the appointment of an experienced internal examiner, the agreement of the candidate and all the examiners, and the appointment of an Independent Chair.
-Where it is proposed to hold a viva off campus the candidate and/or director of studies shall submit an application to the Director of Corporate and Academic Services/Academic Registrar on the appropriate form. - K13.11.4P The Director of Corporate and Academic Services/Academic Registrar may, in exceptional circumstances, grant permission for one examiner to be available at a viva by video link, subject to the written agreement of student and Independent Chair and to the technology being of a satisfactory standard.
+Where it is proposed to hold a viva off campus the candidate and/or director of studies shall submit an application to the Officer to the Research Degrees Award board in the first instance using the appropriate form. - K13.11.4P The Officer to the Research Degrees Award Board may, in exceptional circumstances, grant permission for one examiner to be available at a viva by video link, subject to the written agreement of student and Independent Chair and to the technology being of a satisfactory standard.
 In the event that the technology does not permit the viva to be conducted with the involvement of all parties to a satisfactory standard, the viva should be stopped and rearranged.
 It is not permissible for the student to be interviewed via video link. - K13.11.5P The supervisors and a representative of the Research Degrees Award Board, may, with the consent of the candidate, attend the viva voce examination but may not participate in the discussion with the candidate unless at the invitation of the Chair.
 The representative of the Award Board shall remain whilst the examiners decide on their recommendation on the award but shall not participate in that discussion.
-The supervisors may not remain whilst the examiners decide on their recommendation on the award.

-- K13.11.6P Neither candidate nor supervisor may be present during the panel's deliberations.
+The supervisors may not remain whilst the examiners decide on their recommendation on the award. - K13.11.6P Neither candidate nor supervisor may be present during the panel's deliberations.
 The conduct of the viva voce examination is at the discretion of the independent chair in consultation with the examiners.
-Possible outcomes are as listed in K13.12.2R and in all cases the panel will complete and sign 'The Recommendation of the Examiners'. - K13.11.7P If the examiners agree on the outcome of the examination they shall, at its conclusion, submit on the designated form a joint report and recommendation relating to the award. - K13.11.8P The preliminary reports and the joint recommendation of the examiners shall together provide sufficiently detailed comments on the scope and quality of the work to enable the Research Degrees Award Board to be satisfied that the recommendation chosen is correct.
-The joint report shall be submitted to the Director of Corporate and Academic Services/Academic Registrar. - K13.11.9P If the examiners do not agree they shall submit separate reports and recommendations on the designated forms.
-The Director of Corporate and Academic Services/Academic Registrar shall submit them to the Research Degrees Award Board for a decision in accordance with K13.12.3P and K13.12.4P. - K13.11.10P The Independent Chair must ensure that the examiners' report is duly completed and submitted to the Director of Corporate and Academic Services/Academic Registrar immediately after the examination. - K13.11.11P The Independent Chair should ensure that the external examiners' claim forms are submitted to the Director of Corporate and Academic Services/Academic Registrar immediately after the examination.
+Possible outcomes are as listed in K13.12.2R and in all cases the panel will complete and sign 'The Recommendation of the Examiners'. - K13.11.7P If the examiners agree on the outcome of the examination they shall, at its conclusion, submit on the designated form a joint report and recommendation relating to the award. - K13.11.8P The preliminary reports and the joint recommendation of the examiners shall together provide sufficiently detailed comments on the scope and quality of the work to enable the Research

+Degrees Award Board to be satisfied that the recommendation chosen is correct.
+The joint report shall be submitted to the Officer to the Research Degrees Award Board.